sevinchboltakova03-dev/Data-Analytics-Portfolio/SQL/Customer-Churn-Analysis/README.md

 - Customers using automatic payment methods show lower churn rates.

 **Business Insight:**
-Promoting automatic payment options may help improve customer retention.
+Promoting automatic payment options may improve customer retention and reduce churn risk.

 ---

 ### Internet Service Analysis

-- Customers using **Fiber optic service** have a higher churn rate (**41.89%**) compared to other internet service groups.
+- Customers using **Fiber optic** service have a higher churn rate (**41.89%**) compared to other internet service groups.

 **Business Insight:**
 The company should investigate possible reasons behind higher churn among Fiber optic customers, such as pricing, service quality, or customer experience.